Professor Nick Anstey

 Professor Nicholas Anstey is an infectious diseases physician at the Menzies School of Health Research in Darwin.

-He collaborates with clinical research programs in Sabah, Malaysia; Timika, Papua, Indonesia; and with malaria networks in the Asia-Pacific and Africa.
+He collaborates with clinical and epidemiological research programs in Indonesia and Malaysia, and with malaria networks in the Asia-Pacific and Africa.

-The goal of his translational research program is the reduction in morbidity and mortality from malaria and tuberculosis.
-A major clinical research focus is on the pathophysiology, immunology, treatment and prevention of uncomplicated and severe malaria from the three major species causing malaria deaths in our region: Plasmodium falciparum, P. vivax and P knowlesi.
+The goal of his translational research program is the reduction in morbidity and mortality from malaria.
+His research spans the epidemiology, pathophysiology, treatment and prevention of uncomplicated and severe malaria from the three major species causing malaria deaths in our region: Plasmodium falciparum, P. vivax and P knowlesi.

 Through ongoing collaborations with national and international networks he aims to continue to link basic, clinical and field research to develop new preventative and treatment strategies for malaria.